What this place is

 Every Wednesday morning at 8:00 AM.
 Meet at the club.
 Walk through local Andalusia parks for 30-45 minutes.
 Back by 9.

-Free.
-No membership required.
+Free and open to anyone, no membership required.
+Thomas or a volunteer leads.
 Bring a friend.
-Thomas or a volunteer leads.
 Canceled in heavy rain.

-Walking after eating is one of the most well-supported health interventions that exists.
-Walking with other people adds the benefits of social connection.
+Walking after eating is one of the most well-supported health interventions there is.
+Walking with other people adds social connection.
 We do both.

 The space